-I am seeking two students to contribute to an ongoing project that examines the distributive politics of transportation projects in the United States in both historical and contemporary perspective.
+I am seeking a student to contribute to an ongoing project that examines the distributive politics of transportation projects in the United States in both historical and contemporary perspective.

-Students will contribute to this project in two ways.
-First, they will help me finish a geographic database of the construction and expansion of the US highway system from the 1920s to the present.
+Students will contribute in three ways.
+They will help me finish a geographic database of the construction and expansion of the US highway system from the 1920s to the present.
 Students will become geographic information system (GIS) experts as they convert historical paper maps from Stanford’s map collection into usable geospatial data that will be used in several research projects.
-The second component of the project will involve extensive primary-source research on congressional and state legislative debates over transportation policy and historical records and publications of interest groups concerned with the development of the American transportation system.
+They will help me collect and analyze contemporary transit data from American metropolitan areas.
+Finally, the project will involve primary-source research on congressional and state legislative debates over transportation policy and historical records and publications of interest groups concerned with the development of the American transportation system.

 All students with an interest in the study of urban politics, transportation, geography, or American politics are encouraged to apply.
 While previous experience with GIS and some coursework in math or statistics would be appreciated, students will receive training in ArcGIS, R, government documents research, and other project-specific skills.